abstractFlo/atlas-docs/documentation/lifecycle.md

 {% endtabs %}

 {% hint style="success" %}
 You don't need to load up other modules.
-Keep in mind, the available decorators does this for you.
+Keep in mind, the available decorators do this for you.
 {% endhint %}

 ## Available Decorators